aws-samples/serverless-patterns/route53-alb-fargate-cdk-dotnet/README.md

-﻿# Running Web API on ECS Fargate with custom domain backed with ALB, fronted by Route53, and secured with ACM Certifacte
+﻿# Running Web API on ECS Fargate with custom domain backed with ALB, fronted by Route53, and secured with ACM Certificate

-This pattern shows how to deploy a containerized Web API as an ECS fargate service, and expose it with a custom domain using Route53.
+This pattern shows how to deploy a containerized Web API to the Amazon ECS fargate service, and expose it with a custom domain using Route53.

-This pattern uses .NET as a programming language to create entire CDK stack.
+This pattern uses .NET as a programming language to create the entire CDK stack.

 ## Architecture
 ![architecture diagram](images/architecture.png)